bbauska/W3Cx-3of5/README.md

 <h4>Explanations</h4>

-Only access elements when the DOM is ready:
+<p>Only access elements when the DOM is ready:

 Notice that we wrote an "init" function (<i>line 13</i>) that is called only when the page has been entirely loaded (we say "when the DOM is ready").
 There are several ways to do this.
-In this example we used the <body onload="init();"> method, at *line 29*.
+In this example we used the <body onload="init();"> method, at <i>line 29</i>.

 It's good practice to have such a function, as we cannot access the elements of the page before the page has been loaded entirely and before the DOM is ready.

-Another way is to put the JavaScript code at the end of the document (between &lt;script&gt;...</script>), right before the </body>.
+Another way is to put the JavaScript code at the end of the document (between &lt;script&gt;...&lt;/script&gt;), right before the &lt;/body&gt;.
 In this case when the JavaScript code is executed, the DOM has already been constructed.

 Start by getting the canvas and the context: